zchyde/brooklinebooksmith.com/_events/2016-07/elijah-wald-dylan-goes-electric-newport-seeger-dylan-and-the-night-that-split-the-sixties.md

 ---
-title: '**Elijah Wald**,  *Dylan Goes Electric!: Newport, Seeger, Dylan, and the Night That Split the Sixties*'
+title: '**Elijah Wald** - *Dylan Goes Electric!: Newport, Seeger, Dylan, and the Night That Split the Sixties*'
 published: true
 start_at: 2016-07-15T19:00:00.000Z
 image_path: